254 - A Lost Sheep, A Lost Coin, and A Party in Heaven

-Notice in these parables Jesus talks about three kinds of joy: personal joy when the shepherd finds his one lost sheep; collective joy as the neighbors celebrates with the shepherd; and heavenly joy as the angels celebrate every person who repents and is brought home!
+Notice in these parables Jesus talks about three kinds of joy: personal joy when the shepherd finds his one lost sheep; collective joy as the neighbors celebrate with the shepherd; and heavenly joy as the angels celebrate every person who repents and is brought home!
 What brings you joy?
 Are you intentionally looking for lost sheep that you can bring to Jesus?
-This is one thing that is guaranteed to bring great joy!
+This is guaranteed to bring great joy!